SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation: Discussion and Conclusions

 Relative to other tactile sensing transducers, PVDF is a less prevalent choice of tactile modality in the literature despite its impressive sensitivity.
 This may in part be due to its susceptibility to noise, as a very high impedance system, and its cumbersome fabrication processes--the clean room tools used in this work are not readily accessible to many robotics-focused researchers.

-A differential amplifier design and more advanced shielding and mixed signal design will likely improve the PVDF's performance \cite{yeiser_umbomic_2024}, which we plan to investigate in future work.
+A differential amplifier design and more advanced shielding will likely improve the PVDF's performance \cite{yeiser_umbomic_2024}.
+To improve connector robustness, we'd also like to eliminate the ACF by connecting PVDF electrodes directly to a flexPCB \cite{yeiser_umbomic_2024}.
 We note that in addition to sensitivity to static charge, our sensor is also sensitive to how the system is grounded, but we found that with proper grounding the sensor signals were robust enough to enable all the experiments presented here.

 Additionally, although the clean room processes used in this work make ``democratizing" this sensor for the research community challenging, they are standard fabrication processes and should not be feared at scale.
 Screen printing may also be another avenue for scalable fabrication.
 In this vein, with careful implementation, we see PVDF as a compelling tool for many-taxel dynamic tactile sensing.